eparis/kubernetes-ansible/README.md

 Configure `group_vars/all.yml` to reflect your needs.
 The options should be described there in full detail.

-#### Services IP addresses (`kube_service_addresses`)

-Kubernetes services have fake IP addresses.
-You must specify a range of IP addresses which will not conflict with anything in your infrastructure which kube can use for services.
-These addresses do not need to be routable and must just be an unused block of space.
-To do so edit `group_vars/all.yml`.

 ### Set up the actual kubernetes cluster

 You already did the config!
 Just run the setup::